redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Test Case Label|access-control-security-context
 Unique ID|http://test-network-function.com/testcases/access-control/security-context
 Version|v1.0.0
-Description|http://test-network-function.com/testcases/access-control/security-context Checks the security context is match one of the 4 categories
+Description|http://test-network-function.com/testcases/access-control/security-context Checks the security context matches one of the 4 categories
 Result Type|normative
-Suggested Remediation|Change the security context to be one of the 4 that are allowed on the documentation section 4.5 Best Practice Reference|https://TODO Section 4.5 Exception Process|If the contaier had the right configuration of the allowed category from the 4 list so the test will pass the  	list is on page 51 on the CNF Security Context Constraints (SCC) section 4.5(Allowed categories are category 1 and categorynoid0),  	Applications MUST use one of the approved Security Context Constraints.
+Suggested Remediation|Change the security context to be one of the 4 that are allowed on the documentation section 4.5 Best Practice Reference|https://TODO Section 4.5 Exception Process|If the container had the right configuration of the allowed category from the 4 list so the test will pass the  	list is on page 51 on the CNF Security Context Constraints (SCC) section 4.5(Allowed categories are category 1 and category 0),  	Applications MUST use one of the approved Security Context Constraints.
 Tags|extended
 #### security-context-non-root-user-check